Indian Soil Notes

 3. Red Soil

-- Red soils develop on granite and geneses rocks under low rainfall condition i.e. due to weathering of the metamorphic rocks.
+- Red soils develop on granite and geneses rocks under low rainfall conditions i.e. due to weathering of the metamorphic rocks.

 - These soils are red in colour due to the high concentration of Iron Oxide.